 This strawberry punch recipe, made with fresh strawberries, ginger, and sugar, is nonalcoholic and perfect for a party.
 It’s cool and refreshing and nonalcoholic and intoxicating shade of rouge.
 One sip and you’ll understand why folks always ask for more.

-- 6 to 8 cups filtered water
+- 6 cups filtered water or more, to taste

 - 1 cup granulated sugar

 - 1 cup dried hibiscus flowers (you can find these online or at Latin markets)

 - 2 (4-ounce) cups fresh strawberries hulled and sliced, plus more for garnish

 - 1 (2-inch) piece fresh ginger thinly sliced